tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Home.md

 ## Lesson Context

-In this lesson we will get started with CJA.
+In this lesson, we will get started with CJA.
 We will understand how to import the datasets available in AEP into CJA by creating data connections and data views.

-### Exercise 2.1
+### Exercise 1.1

 Getting Started in CJA